MDIMACat/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script 11 - converting from one base to another base script 12 - Print possible combinations of letters except "oo" script 13 - creating a float
+script 11 - converting from one base to another base script 12 - Print possible combinations of letters except "oo" script 13 - creating a float script 14 - converting from 0ne base to another